evolution/wordpress/docs/REF-generator-prompts.md

 **This is ideal if you plan to open-source your site on a free public repository (we recommend Github for this).**

-If you opt for *private*, it will configure your [`bower.json`](https://github.com/bower/bower.json-spec#private) to prevent publication through Bower, but *your keys and certificates will be versioned*.
+If you opt for *private*, it will configure your [`package.json`](https://docs.npmjs.com/files/package.json) to prevent publication through npm, but *your keys and certificates will be versioned*.

 **In this case, you should use a paid [private repository on Github](https://help.github.com/articles/making-a-public-repository-private/), or a free [private repository on Gitlab](http://doc.gitlab.com/ce/gitlab-basics/create-project.html).**